 How much does it cost?

-The Radio Flyer stroller wagon is much more affordable than competitors at $150.
+The Radio Flyer stroller wagon is more affordable than competitors at around $250.
 The wagon comes with a removable canopy, a storage basket (also removable), and two five-point harnesses for your wagon riders.
 If you’re looking for an even more affordable option, Radio Flyer also makes the Off-Road, which retails for $89 and has some similar features.

 Lastly, some FAQs about stroller wagons that might be helpful…